robinhood/faust/docs/userguide/streams.rst

   [Consumer] -> [TopicConductor] -> [Topic] -> [Stream]

-The AsyncFor is what triggers this, and the agent code above is roughly equivalent to::
+The :keyword:`async for` is what triggers this, and the agent code above is roughly equivalent to::

    async def custom_agent(app: App, topic: Topic):